ysyk2021/the-mindset-of-creativity-cultivating-resilience-and-risk-taking/src/chapter-2-3.md

-Chapter 2: Understanding the Mindset of Creativity: Creating a Framework for Risk-Taking and Experimentation
+Creating a Framework for Risk-Taking and Experimentation
 ============================================================================================================

 In this chapter, we will explore the mindset of creativity and how to create a framework for risk-taking and experimentation.
 Developing a creative mindset involves embracing uncertainty, taking risks, and experimenting with new ideas and approaches.